45 Fun Hobbies for Couples to Strengthen Your Bond (& Get You off the Couch)

 16. Invest in some board games

 Turns out that a rousing game of Monopoly isn’t just for kids.
 Yep, studies show that even adults benefit from play.
-Not feeling excited about anything in your current game night rotation?
-Invest in something new, like one of these grown-up board games, which are sure to spice things up.
+Not feeling excited about the same ole version that’s been in your stashed in your cabinet for eons?
+Try an old classic with a new spin—Brooklyn Monopoly or deluxe Scrabble perhaps?

 17. Start a reorganizing project

 Let’s get real: As a couple, the bulk of your conversation consists of complaining about clutter.
 What is this pile of clothes?
 Can you sort through that growing stack of mail, please?!
 If this sounds familiar, it might be time to make reorganizing a joint hobby.
 It might not sound fun, but with a few beers and some good music, you might actually enjoy the process.
 And remember, per Marie Kondo wisdom, a decluttered space will give you both a new lease on life.
 Not sure where to start?
 Check out these 10 best pieces of decluttering advice to spark joy in your home…and your relationship.